austerlitz/json_data_extractor/README.md

 # JsonDataExtractor

+NOTE: This is still a very early beta.

 Transform JSON data structures with the help of a simple schema and JsonPath expressions.
 Use the JsonDataExtractor gem to extract and modify data from complex JSON structures using a straightforward syntax and a range of built-in or custom modifiers.